 Many state education agencies use Ed-Fi as part of their processes for collecting data from individual school districts.
 As a result, most student information system vendors already support Ed-Fi standards if they serve customers in those states.
 The use in statewide data submission also means there is an incentive for districts in those states to consider how they can leverage Ed-Fi internally as it aligns with a mandated data pipeline.
 This is increasingly becoming a requirement in RFPs to satisfy state-reporting requirements.

-The Ed-Fi program has developed various badges and certifications vendors can earn and use to signify to customers that their product or service meets the relevant standards.
+The Ed-Fi program has developed various badges and certifications EdTech companies can earn and use to signify to customers that their product or service meets the relevant standards.
 The variety and scope have expanded, allowing vendors to qualify for these quality approval seals, even if their solution is a more narrowly tailored product or service.

 The Ed-Fi Alliance follows an agile technology roadmap.
 With the upcoming release of ODS/API v7, there is an important move towards decoupling the ODS/API technology stack from specific Ed-Fi Data Standard versions so users can leverage the latest software developments without requiring data standard migrations.
 There is also ongoing work to reduce the dependencies between other components within the Ed-Fi software ecosystem.
 Decoupling these components allows solutions to align more closely with vendors’ areas of expertise and customers' specific needs.

-As the customers, vendors, and agencies using Ed-Fi have continued to look towards leveraging the latest cloud-native offerings, the Ed-Fi Alliance is helping to pave the way.
+As the customers, EdTech companies, and agencies using Ed-Fi have continued to look towards leveraging the latest cloud-native offerings, the Ed-Fi Alliance is helping to pave the way.
 An example is Project Meadowlark, a research project sponsored by the Ed-Fi Alliance recently undertaken to answer questions about what a cloud-native Ed-Fi API should look like.
 Again, this is an opportunity for vendors with solid backgrounds in cloud-centric architecture to develop services that can add value to those implementations.

 At Unicon, we can help you with the implementation of Ed-Fi data standards to ensure your solutions meet the interoperability needs of your clients.
 Unicon is active in both core Ed-Fi development as well as helping move forward state-wide initiatives.
 Data standards and alignment are important to ensure your products and services are positioned for the future.